schubergphilis/paleofuturistic_python/docs/walkthrough.md

 It's all done; time to make your work available to the masses!
 `uv publish` can be configured to go a lot of places, but let's just admit PyPI is the standard.

-For a first time, it might be a good idea to use the [PyPI Test instance](https://test.pypi.org/) though.
+While you can make an account at [PyPI](https://pypi.org/), download a credential and [configure uv](https://docs.astral.sh/uv/guides/publish/#publishing-your-package) to publish that way, it might be a better a idea to replace the credentials with [configuring a trusted publisher](https://docs.pypi.org/trusted-publishers/adding-a-publisher/).
-Make an account there and get an api token.
-Then you can upload your work with:
-`uv publish --publish-url https://test.pypi.org/legacy/ -t pypi-XXX` (replace `XXX` with your specific credentials).

-You can test whether everything went OK by running:
+If you follow trusted publisher guide you only have to change the owner and repository name from the example to make the release flow of this template work.

-`uv run --with "https://test-files.pythonhosted.org/packages/XXX/XXX/XXX/paleofuturistic_python-0.1.0-py3-none-any.whl" --no-project -- python -c "import paleofuturistic_python; print(paleofuturistic_python.hello())"`
+Afterwards run `uv run --isolated --no-project --with paleofuturistic_python python -c "import paleofuturistic_python; print(paleofuturistic_python.hello())"` to test whether everything went OK
-(replace `XXX` with your ids and `paleofuturistic_python` to your project's name).
+(replace `paleofuturistic_python` to your project's slug).

-If that works or if you just want to skip to the real deal, then make an account at [PyPI](https://pypi.org/) and [configure uv](https://docs.astral.sh/uv/guides/publish/#publishing-your-package) to publish to it the proper way.

 ## Bonus: tinkering within context